-What counts as an ‘invasion,’ or as ‘lethal aid’?
+What counts as an ‘invasion’ or as ‘lethal aid’?
 Here’s what some terms from the Russia-Ukraine crisis really mean.

 Defensive weapons

-The term “Defensive weapons” sounds contradictory.
+The term “defensive weapons” sounds contradictory.
 Officials often use it to describe a category of weapons — including antitank missiles and antiaircraft missile systems — meant to defend against an attack.
 They have limited range and destructive capacity.

 Biden said Tuesday that the United States would continue to supply “defensive” weapons to Ukraine.
-The U.S. rushed anti-armor missiles and other weapons to Ukraine in January and February.
+Washington rushed anti-armor missiles and other weapons to Ukraine in January and February.
 Britain, Poland and other European countries have also used the term to describe their own weapons shipments to Ukraine.
 Diplomats are careful to use the term in the face of accusations that supplying weapons to Ukraine could threaten Russia.

 But some have questioned the notion that any weapon could be defensive.
-At least one Western country remains skeptical of the idea: Germany has declined a request from Ukraine for “defensive weapons” such as anti-drone rifles and portable surface-to-air missiles, citing long-standing policy against sending arms to conflict zones.
+At least one Western country remains skeptical of the idea: Germany has declined a request from Ukraine for “defensive weapons” such as anti-drone rifles and portable surface-to-air missiles, citing its long-standing policy against sending arms to conflict zones.

 Lethal aid